MKQuantum/GenerativeAIFramework/README.md

 Traceability is important in Governance because it allows you to follow the trail back to the source - whether you are governing software development, data ownership, infrastructure as code, and financial reporting.

-By following this Framewok, you will have several basic componenets needed for traceability:
+By following this Framework, you will have several basic components needed for traceability:

 - [ ] A consistent intake process will allow the Enterprise to understand the population of Generative AI solutions
 - [ ] An approval process will provide oversight and an audit trail